 Ignored if dfdl:nilKind is set to 'logicalValue' In this case the DFDL processor treats a nil representation like any other representation of the element in that it expects delimiters when parsing, outputs them when unparsing.

 'initiator' indicates that, on parsing, the dfdl:initiator followed by a dfdl:nilValue indicates that a nil representation is present.
-It also indicates that on unparsing when the logical value is nil that the dfdl:initiator will be output followed by the first dfdl:nilValue.
+It also indicates that on unparsing when the logical value is nil that the dfdl:initiator is output followed by the first dfdl:nilValue.